-Our headquarters are located in Guangzhou, China, where we rent the office building with an aggregate floor area of approximately 4,957 square meters.
+Our headquarters are located in Guangzhou, China, where we rent the office building with an aggregate floor area of approximately 2,918 square meters.
 Our research and development facilities and our management and operations facilities are located at our headquarters.
-Our R&D and office space located in Shengda Industry Park in Foshan, Guangdong Province, has an aggregate floor area of approximately 9,272 square meters.
+Our R&D and office space located in Shengda Industry Park in Foshan, Guangdong Province, has an aggregate floor area of approximately 4,060 square meters.
 Our manufacturing facility located in Fulv Park, Foshan, has an aggregate floor area of approximately 18,000 square meters.

 We have acquired land use rights to a parcel of land of approximately 36,000 square meters from the local government in Shunde, Guangdong Province, for the development of Viomi IoT Technology Park, a comprehensive high-tech industrial campus, which is expected to be completed in two phases over an up to five-year period.
 The Viomi IoT Technology Park is planned to host our future headquarters and IoT development and manufacturing sites.
 We started the construction in May 2021 by entering into an overall project consignment contract with a main contractor.
-As of December 31, 2021, phase one of the construction progress has reached over 50%.
+The phase one of the construction has been completed by the second half of 2023.

-As of December 31, 2021, we leased and occupied approximately 4,957 square meters of office space in Guangzhou, approximately 562 square meters of office space in Beijing and approximately 163 square meters of office space in Shanghai.
+As of December 31, 2023, we leased and occupied approximately 2,918 square meters of office space in Guangzhou, approximately 474 square meters of office space in Beijing.
 These leases vary in duration from one to five years.

-ITEM 4A.
-UNRESOLVED STAFF COMMENTS
+ITEM 4A.UNRESOLVED STAFF COMMENTS